 What Fitbit accessories are available?

-Smartwatches are essentially fashion pieces, so it’s no surprise that Fitbit offers a variety of replacement straps for its entire wearable line.
+Smartwatches are essentially fashion pieces, so it’s no surprise that Fitbit offers various replacement straps for its entire wearable line.

 Fitbit offers additional straps for all its recent devices on its website.
 Currently, there are first-party straps available for the Fitbit Sense, Versa 3, Versa 2, Versa Lite, Versa, Charge 4, Charge 3, Inspire 2, Inspire HR, Inspire, Ace 3, and Ionic.
 You can also buy replacement charging cables for these devices on the website.

-For its recent launches, Fitbit has partnered with several different fashion brands to create unique straps for its devices.
+Fitbit partnered with several different fashion brands to create unique straps for its devices for its recent launches.
 You can purchase Victor Glemaud or Pendleton straps for the Sense and Versa 3, Recco straps for the Versa 2, as well as Horween leather straps for almost all devices.

-Not liking what you’re seeing on Fitbit.com?
+Not liking what you see on Fitbit.com?
 Or do you own an older Fitbit device like the Blaze or Charge 2?
 Check out Amazon’s selection of third-party straps for these devices.
 Oftentimes, third-party sellers offer more varieties of straps for much less.
 It’s a good way to get the style you want out of your wearable while also saving some money.

 - Fitbit Sense replacement bands on Amazon